ioBroker/ioBroker.javascript/docs/en/javascript.md

 ```

 ## Option - "Do not subscribe all states on start"
-There are two modes of subscribe to states:
+There are two modes of subscribing to states:
 - Adapter subscribes to all changes at start and receives all changes of all states (it is easy to use getStates(id), but requires more CPU and RAM):

 ```js